Notre Dame College of Science

 The College of Science is a college within the University of Notre Dame.
-The Dean of the College of Science is Santiago Schnell, appointed Sept 1st, 2021.
+The Dean of the College of Science is Steven A. Corcelli, appointed April 1, 2026.

 History

 The College of Science was established in 1865 by Rev. John Zahm, C.S.C., and in 1884 the first Science Hall was built (now LaFortune Student Center).

 In April 1899 Professor Jerome Green and his assistants set out to replicate the wireless experiments conducted by Guglielmo Marconi.
 First they sent messages between different rooms of Science Hall (now LaFortune Hall), then tried between Science Hall and Sorin Hall.
 Finally, they successfully transmitted messages from the spire of the Sacred Heart Church to Saint Mary's College, several miles away.
 He then went on to replicate these experiments the following month in Chicago.
 Although these experiments were merely duplication of those of Marconi, they were the first radio transmissions in America.

 Rev. Julius Nieuwland, C.S.C., a Notre Dame chemist and botanist, established The American Midland Naturalist in 1909, a Midwestern plant life quarterly that today is an international journal of ecology, evolution, and the environment.
 His research led to the development of Neoprene, the first synthetic rubber, at DuPont industries in 1930.
 Because of his contribution, in 1952 DuPont paid in part the construction of Nieuwland Science Hall, that to this day hosts research in physics and chemistry.

 Jordan Hall, built in 2007, houses the administrative offices of the College of Science, including the Dean's Office.

 The Laboratories of Bacteriology at the University of Notre Dame (LOBUND) was established in 1935 after the germ-free research of Prof. James Reyniers.
 The LOBUND attracts top scientists and became the world's leader institution in germ-free research.

 The first whole-ecosystem experiment was performed in 1951 on about 7,500 acres on the Wisconsin-Michigan border at the University of Notre Dame Environmental Research Center (UNDERC), land owned by the university consisting of several lakes and used for environmental research.

 Prof. George B. Craig Jr. becomes the director of the Vector Biology Laboratory in 1957 and, for the next two decades, performs important research into the genetics of Aedes aegypti.
 The New York Times called Craig "one of the world's foremost experts on mosquitoes". and the National Academies Press called him "an internationally recognized expert on the biology and control of mosquitoes" and that his "contributions made ... to medical entomology are almost incalculable".

 The Jordan Hall of Science opens in 2006, after an investment of more than $70 million donated by Chicago business man Jay Jordan.
 The Hall includes a Digital Visualization Theater, 40 teaching labs, two lecture halls, an observatory, a greenhouse, and a space exhibiting the extensive plant collection of Rev. Nieuwland.
 In 2005 Notre Dame joined a consortium that sponsored the Large Binocular Telescope.
 In 1989 Dr. Malcolm Fraser discovered and developed the PiggyBac transposon system.